Pierre Gimonnet & Fils - Millésimes de Collection Spécial Club 2002

 Note: RVF 16.5/20

-“Like last year’s vintage, the 2002 Spécial Club Collection expresses the champagne’s earthy, briny character—more so than its airy qualities.
-Persistent and food-friendly.”
+“The 2002 Spécial Club Collection, like last year’s, expresses the champagne’s earthy, briny power—more so than its airy qualities.
+Persistent and perfect for pairing with food.”
 (Le Guide des Meilleurs Vins de France 2013 - RVF).
-This vintage is among the finest the estate has ever produced!
+This vintage is among the greatest the estate has ever produced!

-Buy Pierre Gimonnet et Fils champagnes at the best prices in our private sale!
+Buy Pierre Gimonnet et Fils Champagnes at the best price in a private sale!

 Starting at €99 on your first order